-The Centers for Disease Control (CDC) reports that approximately 157,000 people over the age of 15 report to the emergency room yearly due to an injury that occurred in the bathroom.
+The Centers for Disease Control (CDC) reports that approximately 234,000 people over the age of 15 report to emergency departments yearly due to bathroom-related injuries.
 A good portion of those injuries occur in showers and bathtubs.

 Following these recommendations will give you and your senior loved one a greater chance of avoiding any injury in the shower.

-Generally, for the elderly, the bathroom is the most dangerous room in their home.
+Generally, for an older adult, the bathroom can be the most dangerous place in their home.
 Most bathrooms in older homes are small and filled with hard surfaces.

 The tasks that are normally performed in the bathroom require cognitive skills, visual perceptual skills, good balance and mobility.